tymyrddin/purple/source/docs/audits/legible.md

 [far bank](nis2/bank.md), the [base camp check](iso27001/base-camp-check.md).
 All four rest on the same
 distinction: implementation evidence says a control exists, effectiveness evidence says it worked under realistic conditions.
 An organisation that is actually good usually has plenty of the second kind lying around, which is the expensive kind, and no idea that it counts.
-The working craft, routing, naming, and keeping the residue, is covered in [Evidence](supportive/evidence.md).
+The working craft of routing, naming, and keeping that residue has its own page: [Evidence](supportive/evidence.md).

 ## The mapping comes last